Taking Care of You After a Coaching Session

 Step 3: Reset & Ground Yourself

-• Take three deep breaths while stretching or shaking out tension.
-Movement helps release energy you may have absorbed.
+• Take three deep breaths and shake out any tension.
+Movement helps release what isn’t yours to hold.

-• Jot down a quick reflection on what stood out, then intentionally close that chapter in your mind.
+• Jot down a quick reflection, then intentionally close that chapter.
+Trust that the session is complete.

 Step 4: Celebrate What’s Going Well